Synbio labs in germany

 Technische Universität Braunschweig, Institute of Biochemistry, Biotechnology and Bioinformatics, Spielmannstr.
 7, 38106 Braunschweig , Germany

-The Department of Biotechnology of the Institute for Biochemistry, Biotechnology and Bioinformatics at Braunschweig University covers a broad range of fundamental and applied research topics centered about discovery and molecular engineering of recombinant human antibodies and in vitro evolution.
+The Department of Biotechnology of the Institute for Biochemistry, Biotechnology and Bioinformatics at Braunschweig University covers a broad range of fundamental and applied research topics centered on discovery and molecular engineering of recombinant human antibodies and in vitro evolution.
 First, antibodies are discovered from our billion-clone libraries by recombinant methods.
 Using the power of in vitro display technologies, antibodies can be generated with pre-defined biochemical properties and to targets not amenable to animal-based antibody generation.
 But this is just the start: in analogy to the engineering of machines, antibodies and other protein domains are designed, assembled at the molecular level, tuned and adapted to achieve specific functions in biological systems or technical applications.

 This allowed us to contribute to infection biology, cancer research, diagnostic test development, intrabody application, developmental biology, biomarker and drug discovery, synthetic biology, biochemical engineering and process development.
 A substantial list of successful technology transfers proves the significance of our research for society, by avoiding animal experiments and providing new ways to develop designer medications of the 21st century as well as antibodies tailored to machines.